The Year it All Changed

 WWF’s largest US competitor, World Championship Wrestling, had a star named Sid Eudy who was interested in making the jump from WCW.
 Eudy portrayed the popular Sid Vicious character, was a member of the Four Horsemen with Ric Flair, and had become a main event attraction for WCW.
 At 6’7” and 300 pounds of muscle, Eudy was a looming and intense presence whose character was commonly described as being unhinged.
 The Ultimate Warrior and Sid Vicious were by no means the same character, but they both had an excess of intensity and presence.

-As the match was coming to an end, the Ultimate Warrior chases Adnan and Mustafa back to the locker room with a chair, then Hogan pins Slaughter to win the match.
-Slaughter and Justice leave the ring area, leaving Bollea to play to the crowd alone in the ring.
-Bollea then motions toward the curtain where performers emerge for their matches.
-The natural reaction to the crowd was that he was waving for Warrior to return, but in fact, Sid Eudy emerges and the two close the show in the ring together.
-The whole scenario looks odd as the crowd had to be wondering what had happened to the Ultimate Warrior.
-What they were unaware of was that the fiction of wrestling had given way to the reality of the wrestling business.
+As the match was coming to an end, the Ultimate Warrior chased Adnan and Mustafa back to the locker room with a chair, then Hogan pinned Slaughter to win the match.
+Slaughter and Eudy, now called Sid Justice, left the ring area, while Bollea played to the crowd alone in the ring.
+Bollea then motioned toward the curtain where performers emerge for their matches.
+The natural reaction to the crowd was that he was waving for Warrior to return, but in fact, Sid Eudy emerged and the two closed the show in the ring together.
+The whole scenario looked odd as the crowd had to be wondering what had happened to the Ultimate Warrior.
+What they were unaware of was that the fiction of wrestling story had given way to the reality of the wrestling business.

 McMahon’s letter is a combination of indictment against Hellwig’s behavior, and a stern reminder that he had better make no attempt to wrestle for a competitor.
 What McMahon almost assuredly did not understand was how heavily his words would weigh on Hellwig until the end of his life.
 Several key portions of the letter are worth examining.
 After reminding Hellwig that WWF had spent considerable time and money investing in the Ultimate Warrior, he writes,